JakeEBrooks/JakeEBrooks.github.io/index.md

 This is intended to be a learning resource and introduction to programming written for people with no prior training in the fundamentals of computer science.
 This is unfortunately a common situation for undergraduate Physics students, who need to know how to write programs but generally are left on their own to learn how to do it.

+With this guide, I want to change that!

 {: .fs-7 }
 **Important!
 Read before use!**